Report a question

 48 / 100

-(R) Zero is called the additive identity for rational numbers.
+(R) Zero is called the identity for the addition of rational numbers.

 49 / 100